focusnet/focus-app-android/README.md

  - move to MOTI code
  - test current code.
 Does it also work without Internet connection?
 - improve TypesHelper.
 Always same constructs -> any way to make more readable?
+- FOCUSOBJET: we use a static reference to the current {@link UserInstance}.
+Would it be possible to use a better pattern?